Skip to main content

 Equipment safety

 If you use second-hand equipment or equipment that you used with an older child, it must meet current safety standards.
-Make sure it is undamaged and is in perfect working order.
+Make sure it is undamaged and in perfect working order.

-When buying and using equipment, make sure:
+When buying and using equipment, make sure that:

 • it meets current EU safety standards

-• it is in perfect condition
+• it's in perfect condition

 Child safety equipment

-Page last reviewed: 29 June 2022
+Page last reviewed: 16 October 2025

-Next review due: 29 June 2025
+Next review due: 16 October 2028

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.